hkfgez/lobster-escrow/README.md

 Agents still cannot reliably **transact under rules**.

-In practice, a Buyer Agent and a Seller Agent need more than “task completion”.
+In practice, a Buyer Agent and a Seller Agent need more than task completion.
-They need a machine-enforced transaction framework with four core components:
+They need a machine-enforced transaction framework with five core components:

 - **Escrow** — funds are locked before delivery, not paid upfront
 - **Verification** — output is accepted by explicit rules, not subjective judgment